• Skip to main content

 Top down view of turkey stuffed peppers on parchment.

-These turkey stuffed peppers are made with rice and fresh herbs for a delicious, satisfying and healthy meal idea.
+These turkey stuffed peppers contain ground turkey, rice and fresh herbs for a delicious, satisfying and healthy meal.

 5 from 3 votes